16 Characteristics of Kinesthetic and Tactile Learners

 At school: Teach them to use deep breathing and relaxation techniques to help with focus.
 Break up their tasks into manageable segments.

 At home: Take a break from schoolwork or the activity.
 Decide together the amount of time for rest and relaxation and let the child set the timer.
-Help them learn to organize their homework into individual tasks, put them in order of priority and focus on just one at a time.
+Help them learn to organize their homework into individual tasks, put them in order of priority, and focus on just one at a time.

 14. Kinesthetic and tactile learners tend not to be auditory learners.
 Information they learn by body movements will be stored in their brains, help them focus, and remember what they learned.

 At school: Incorporate movements and visuals into the lesson.
 For example, when teaching a sight word like "help" also show the body movement that will both mimic the shape and meaning of the word.
-TIP: Visual are powerful aids for these types of learners because anything that is embedded in a visual can be captured and stored in a memory in less than a second.
+TIP: visuals are powerful aids for these types of learners because anything that is embedded in a visual can be captured and stored in a memory in less than a second.

 At home: Your child's memory is not related to how many times you've told them to do something, despite how much we might wish this is true.
 They learn by doing.
 Help them store words or facts by creating fun, repetitive movements or visual signals such as whiteboards with lists and images.